wbarksdale/numeric/README.md

 instance wrapping the Numeric instance).
 As a result, it doesn't perform any better than scala.math.Numeric on this test (and in fact does a bit worse).

-    I don't know how reasonable it is to specialize Ordering but huge performance gains seem possible.
+    I don't know how likely it is to that Ordering will be specialized but huge performance gains seem possible.

 4. scala.util.Sorting.quickSort lacks a direct Long implementation, so using it with Longs is ~5x slower than Int, Float or Double.